What UK goods vehicle operators need to do to carry out international road haulage if there's a no-deal Brexit.

 What lorry and goods vehicle drivers need to do

-Check what your lorry and goods vehicle drivers need to do to prepare to drive in the EU after Brexit.
+Check what other things your lorry and goods vehicle drivers need to do to prepare to drive in the EU after Brexit.
 This includes:

 - getting international driving permits (IDPs)